Skip to main content

 Overview

-In 2024, Google and Yahoo are implementing significant changes regarding email authentication, specifically focusing on the implementation of DMARC (Domain-based Message Authentication, Reporting, and Conformance) entries.
-These changes are set to take effect February 1, 2024.
+In February 2024, Google and Yahoo implemented significant changes regarding email authentication, specifically focusing on the implementation of DMARC (Domain-based Message Authentication, Reporting, and Conformance) entries.
 The primary aim of these changes is to enhance email security and reduce the incidence of spam and phishing attacks.

 In light of these revised requirements, Element451 began work in late 2023 to ensure that our platform and underlying technologies fully comply with these updated standards.
-This proactive approach ensures that there will be no interruptions in the delivery of emails sent from Element451 to domains subject to these policies.
+This proactive approach ensured that there was no interruption or reduced delivery of emails sent from Element451 to domains subject to these policies.

 To ensure your marketing emails sent via Element451 comply with the all authentication standards and sending policies enforced by these major email inbox providers, you must can connect your email sending domain to Element451.
 The domain connection process involves setting up four separate DNS record types in your DNS provider's settings.
 These records will configure DKIM, SPF, and DMARC for SendGrid (Element451's bulk email partner).